Jhana 8 logo with lotus leaf.

 Only individual (solitary) practice is offered at present; this isn’t for everyone as some people feel the need for the support of group practice.
 A Dhamma hall under construction is expected to open in 1993; check with the center then to find out if group practice will be offered.

 Meditators observe 8 precepts, keep noble silence (especially not to talk about one’s meditation experiences with others), wear loose-fitting, modest clothing, and abstain from reading, writing, or listening to radios.
 A blanket or light sleeping bag is needed in the cool season.
-A 50 baht (US $2) daily fee covers running expenses.
+A 500 Thai baht (US $14) daily fee covers running expenses from the 1-7th of each month.
+After that, you can stay for just 300 THB per day.
+Note – this may have increased this year.
+It may be double these figures.

 Meditation Coaching may help you and be a more direct way of addressing shortcomings in your meditation practice.
 Please let me help!